-It appears that the days of seniors simply riding off into the retirement sunset may well be fading, with large segments of the senior population now launching “encore careers” in retirement, and even more not retiring at all.
-For some, it’s financially necessary, while others simply don’t want to give up the security and satisfaction they get from working, even into those “later years” like their 60s and 70s.
+It appears that the days of riding off into your retirement sunset may well be fading.
+Large segments of the senior population now launching “encore careers” in retirement, and even more not retiring at all.
+For some, it’s financially necessary, while others simply don’t want to give up the security and satisfaction they get from working, even into their 60s and 70s.

 So by all measures, what we’re seeing unfold is a demographic and cultural megatrend of epic proportions.